wahahawasabi/TinkerBoard2s/os/osReadme.md

 Systemd is a widely used Linux software suite that also provides an init (also known as “initialization“), the first process that loads when you boot your Linux system.

+they needto vim into run-inside-chroot.sh to make changes to the variables.

 ```shell
 stat /sbin/init